 Termites can devastate your home if left unchecked.
 It doesn’t take them long to chew through structural beams and cause extensive damage.
-Getting a regular termite inspection near Mesa to catch the problem while it is still manageable.
+Getting a regular termite inspection and control in Mesa to catch the problem while it is still manageable.
 You’ll save your house a lot of damage and save yourself a lot of money.

 If you spy the beginnings of a termite infestation in a pile of wood in your crawl space or some firewood next to your house, for example, you can use some natural treatments to eliminate them and to prevent a greater infestation.
 Here are a few natural treatments you can try for termite control:

 Nematodes are parasitic worms that love to munch on termites.
 You can buy these tiny worms online or in specialty stores.
 You can then release them into the area where you know (or suspect) that termites have settled in, and they will go to work for their lunch.
 The nematodes will reproduce and continue to seek out termites until they are all gone.
 They are very efficient at getting rid of termites if you introduce enough of them to the colony.

 Vinegar is the wonder material for your home.
 Not only can you use it to clean everything from your kitchen counter to shower, but you can also use it to kill termites.
 Just mix up a half a cup of it with the juice from two lemons, and you’ve got your termite killer.
 Put it in a spray bottle and spray the mixture around the area where you suspect the termites.
 The acidic substance will kill the termites on contact.
 Make sure you spray regularly to catch any termites you didn’t get with the last treatment.